jelaniwilliams27/simple/NBA_notes.md

-This is a file for NBA basketball.
+This is a file for the National Basketball Association (NBA) basketball.

 *